Alumsdesigns/davinaleilaniblooms/README.md

 The colour palette was created using [Coolors](https://coolors.co/).

 ## Typography

 [Google Fonts](https://fonts.google.com/) was used to add the following fonts:
 - 'Playfair Display' is used for headings, this provides a visual contrast to the main body.
-- 'Inter' is mainly used for the body text, beutiful and clear to read for accessability.
+- 'Inter' is used for most body text and navigation, offering a beautiful, clean, and highly readable sans-serif font for accessibility and clarity.
+- Fallbacks: If custom fonts cannot load, the site falls back to system fonts such as Arial, sans-serif, or serif for consistent rendering.

 [Fontjoy](https://fontjoy.com/) proveded the best contrast options